 Description

-DESCRIPTION: Brigham War Memorial is located in the churchyard of the Church of St Bridget, south of the A66, north of Low Road, Brigham, Cumbria.
-It is prominently situated off the churchyard path near to the church entrance.
-It comprises a rustic, red Aberdeen granite cross on a short shaft, surmounting a large rough-hewn tapering plinth with a polished inscription face to the front, and a similar base block below.
-It is set within a five-sided red Aberdeen granite kerb area accessed by three steps.
-The plinth bears the inscriptions in incised and white-infilled lettering.
+Brigham War Memorial is a First World War memorial built in 1921, located in the churchyard of the Church of St Bridget in Brigham, Cumbria.
+It is prominently placed off the churchyard path near the church entrance.
+The memorial features a rustic, red Aberdeen granite cross atop a short shaft, which stands on a large rough-hewn tapering plinth that has a polished inscription face on the front, along with a similar base block below.
+The memorial is enclosed within a five-sided red Aberdeen granite kerb area, which is accessible by three steps.
+The plinth displays inscriptions in incised and white-infilled lettering.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.